 To be considered for the scholarship applicants must complete a scholarship application form, applicants will be required to explain why they would be a suitable recipient of the Scholarship.

-Deadlines: Applications must be submitted by 09 April 2021.
+Deadlines: Applications must be submitted by the extended deadline of 15th April 2023.
 Late applicants cannot be accepted.

 Data pertaining to scholarship holders such as: progression rates, degree attainment, degree completion, and graduate outcomes may also be analysed in order to understand the effectiveness of bursaries and scholarships.
 This data may also be linked to other data already held by the University for the purpose of better understanding the impact of bursaries and scholarships on under-represented groups.
 To learn more about how the University uses data to support its commitment to delivering positive outcomes to students from under-represented groups please visit our webpage.

-This is a British Council Scholarship administered by Brunel University London, as such information contained in the application will be shared with the British Council.
+This is a British Council funded scholarship administered by Brunel University London, as such information contained in the application will be shared with the British Council.

 Eligibility confirmed by the British Council

 To be eligible for a British Council Scholarship for Women in STEM an applicant must:

 - Apply for and fulfil the entry criteria for admission to the following full-time courses, as confirmed by the British Council: